13rajendra/T4/README.md

 This is a github package which does the following:

-i) Find TTTT motifs across the genome
+i) Find TTTT motifs across the genome using seqkit tool.

-ii) Find enrichment of 3 prime signal(acquired from bedtools genomecov) for each of these TTTT motifs which we called as T4score.
+ii) Take 3' end signal of reads from Nascent-Seq and find the enrichment of signal over each of these TTTT motifs which we called as T4score.
+    (_3'end signal of reads from nascent seq is already provided in ./output/ folder._)

-iii) Assigning these T4score to our set of genes of interest.
+iii) Assign the maximum T4score that intersects our set of genes of interest.